-If you have a honey bee swarm or bee hive on your property, do not try to kill the bees yourself.
-There are many reasons not to kill honey bees:
+If you have a swarm or beehive on your property, do not try to kill the bees yourself.
+There are many reasons not to kill them:

-- Attempting Do It Yourself bee removal can be dangerous
+- Attempting to Do It Yourself bee removal can be dangerous

-- Honey bees play a vital role in maintaining our environment
+- They play a vital role in maintaining our environment

 - There are many bee removal specialists who can help